ismailmunyentwari9/Enumerable/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and features requests are welcome!

 Feel free to check the [issues page](https://github.com/ismailmunyentwari9/Enumerable/issues).